Nolan-Olhausen/TLOPOPotionsMaster/README.md

 ## Guided color wizard

 The **Guided color calibration** window samples colors from your real TLOPO client so automation and recognition match *your* resolution and theme.
-Open it from the game screen with **Config Colors** (after **Get Window** and **Get Locations** have succeeded—the wizard will warn you if those steps are missing).
+Open it from the app screen with **Config Colors** (after **Get Window** and **Get Locations** have succeeded—the wizard will warn you if those steps are missing).

 **Saving:** Each piece row shows **Pending** after a capture until you click **Save all** at the bottom.
 That writes the empty-board RGB, all pending ring rows, the Brew Again / Brew Again OK / Potion Failed Continue values, and your settings file.
-You can type R/G/B manually if a sample looks wrong.

-**Scrolling:** Use the wizard’s scrollbar or the mouse wheel anywhere in the window to reach all rows.
+It is not recommended to enter these values manually or alter what the captures produce.

 ### Empty board capture